(713) 977-9000

 Because H‑E‑B is headquartered in Texas, Texas law and courts will typically have jurisdiction over lawsuits involving H‑E‑B incidents, especially if you were injured in the state.
 This has a few important implications:

-In summary, having a knowledgeable Texas trial lawyer is vital when going up against H-E-B. The laws here have unique aspects that can impact your case outcome.
+In summary, having a knowledgeable Texas trial lawyer is vital when going up against H‑E‑B. The laws here have unique aspects that can impact your case outcome.
 The Adley Law Firm has deep roots in Texas and a strong grasp of the legal landscape in Houston and statewide.
-We use that knowledge to our clients’ advantage in lawsuits against large companies like H-E-B.
+We use that local knowledge to our clients’ advantage in lawsuits against large companies like H‑E‑B.

-Contact the Adley Law Firm for a Free Consultation
+Contact The Adley Law Firm for a Free Consultation

+No matter the type of case, whether you slipped and fell at an H‑E‑B store, suffered an injury due to the store’s negligence, experienced discrimination or wrongful treatment as an H‑E‑B employee, or were hurt by a dangerous product sold by H‑E‑B, our team is ready to help.
+We will listen to your story, evaluate the facts, explain your legal options under Texas law, and develop a strategy tailored to your situation.
 Free Consultation: To get started, reach out to us for a free, no-obligation consultation.
-You can discuss the details of your potential H-E-B lawsuit in Texas with an attorney who understands these cases.
+You can discuss the details of your potential H‑E‑B lawsuit with an attorney who understands these cases.
 We’ll give you an honest assessment and outline the next steps.
 Call us at (713) 999-8669 or fill out our online contact form to schedule your free case evaluation.
-There is no upfront cost to you – in personal injury and many employment law cases, we work on a contingency fee basis, meaning you pay nothing unless we win compensation for you.
+There is no upfront cost to you.
+In personal injury and employment law cases, we work on a contingency fee basis, meaning you pay nothing unless we win compensation for you.

-Don’t let the size or reputation of H-E-B discourage you from seeking justice.
-Big corporations must follow the law just like anyone else.
-If you believe H-E-B’s negligence or unlawful conduct caused you harm, take action today.
+The Adley Law Firm is proud to be a bilingual firm, offering legal services in Spanish and English to better serve the diverse Texas community.
+We have fluent Spanish-speaking staff and attorneys, so you can communicate with us in the language you’re most comfortable with.
+Every injury victim should have access to quality legal help in their preferred language, and our team makes sure that language is not a barrier in getting the justice you deserve.
+Don’t let the size or reputation of H‑E‑B discourage you from seeking justice.
+Big corporations must follow the law just like everyone else.
+If you believe H‑E‑B’s negligence or unlawful conduct caused you harm, take action today.
 The Adley Law Firm is committed to fighting for Texans’ rights and holding companies accountable.
-Contact us now to discuss your H-E-B case – we are here to help you pursue the maximum compensation and a fair outcome.
+Contact us now to discuss your H‑E‑B case.
+We are here to help you pursue the maximum compensation and a fair outcome.
 Your rights matter, and we’ll advocate for you every step of the way.

 Get a FREE consultation with an Experienced Attorney